keiorkt/cpp_projects_2019/README.md

  - Go on console

 ## Mini-OS-Emulator
- - Simple scheduler on console using doubly curly linked list
+ - Simple process scheduler emulator works on console
+ - Using doubly curly linked list to encapsulate the process data